abdulbadii/smart-directories-navigation/README.md

 reverse dir. stack index order

 g ,,
-refresh i.e. update the terminal printout of dir. stack which is cleaned up from duplicate and inexistant directories
+refresh i.e. update the prompt string of dir. stack which is cleaned up from duplicate and inexistant directories

 g [optionally any g option/command] ,
 toggle hiding or showing the directory stack list ouput onto prompt string